CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 The question of whether to integrate document management systems is closely related to the multi-client capability requirement of the MDM solution.
 For the strategy, this means that the MDM solution must be able to pass information to other enterprise systems.
 Eg via web services.
 Here it must be ensured that this is scalable and independent of the number of other integrated systems.

 ** Do peripheral devices have to be integrated and managed in addition to the mobile devices? ** When mobile devices are introduced, those responsible must also define the data protection, safety and operational requirements for the integration of peripheral devices.
-For example, it is often far from easy to implement a mobile printing strategy within the institution, taking into account the different locations of mobile devices.
-The reason for this is that within most institutions, a wide range of hardware, software, and service offerings must be considered, depending on the printer and the underlying printer infrastructure.
+For example, it is often far from easy to implement a mobile printing strategy within the institution, taking into account the different mobile device deployments.
+The reason for this is that within most institutions a wide range of hardware, software and service offerings must be taken into account, depending on the printer and the underlying printer infrastructure.

 Using integrated solutions in the operating system becomes more difficult the more mobile platforms are supported.
 Should z.
 For example, if existing network printers can be reached via the mobile devices, partner solutions of the MDM providers usually have to be integrated or cloud-based solutions must be used.
 Evaluating which solution best supports the institution's security strategy should be an integral part of the planning and design phase.
 If this is forgotten at this point, it can be expected that the users of mobile devices will build up "workarounds" that bypass the established security measures.